timyers/r-learning-resources-for-genomics/README.md

 ### Getting Started with `R`

 - [RStudio Education](https://education.rstudio.com/learn/) - RStudio provides free and open source tools for `R`, including educational tools.
 Choose your `R` learning path: beginner, intermediate, expert.
-Resources include cheat sheets, books and tutorials.
+Resources include cheatsheets, books and tutorials.
 - [R for Data Science (R4DS)](https://r4ds.had.co.nz/) - This book will teach you how to do data science with `R`.
 You’ll learn how to get your data into `R`, get it into the most useful structure, transform it, visualise it and model it.
 It’s designed to take you from knowing nothing about `R` or the tidyverse to having all the basic tools of data science at your fingertips.
      - [R for Data Science: Exercise Solutions](https://jrnold.github.io/r4ds-exercise-solutions/) - This book contains the exercise solutions for the book `R for Data Science (R4DS)`, by Hadley Wickham and Garret Grolemund (Wickham and Grolemund 2017).
 - [`Swirl` package](https://swirlstats.com/) - Learn `R`, in `R`. `Swirl` teaches you R programming and data science interactively, at your own pace, and right in the R console.